benjamin-firth/lawnbot/README.md

 ### ABOUT
 This app enables users to enter their yard area, and see similar sized yards that a green company has worked on.
 The similar yards are within 1000 square feet of the yard size typed in.
 Additionally, the pictures show a before and after for full effect.

+The yard area would ideally pull from the Measur.it tool, and then show filtered results, but without access to that I created this as a demonstration.

 ### DEV SET UP INSTRUCTIONS
 - `git clone` this repo
 - `cd` into that directory